Notebooks-Now/submission-instructions/submitting.md

 To finalize your submission, you will need to:

 1. Select the journal and complete the file transfer to their peer-review system.
 2. Log into that journal system and complete the submission.
 Much of the data for the submission will be automatically transferred, as well as a LaTeX and PDF file for editors and reviewers, and a secure link to the Notebook; however, some additional information will be required by the journal, such as suggested reviewers, conflict of interest statements, and a few more.
+Be sure to read and follow the submission requirements for that journal (see [links in the introduction](introduction.md)).
 Upon submission to the journal system, you will receive a confirmation email with further instructions.

 Note that this link is only for new submissions.
 For revisions, after peer review, you will need to: